 I don’t actually think that’s an attitude likely to last.
 I’m old enough to remember when people thought advertisements on the Web were an abomination.
 Heck, I’m old enough to remember when people thought the Internet should never be used for commercial purposes.
 We pay for tickets to sporting events, and we don’t freak out when the ticket has an advertisement on it.
 We pay a monthly fee for cable service, but premium channels still have advertisements.

 I think by making this change Blizzard’s actually opened a few doors.
 Intelligent eloquent people are making voluble arguments against the new restriction.
 Mostly the one about donations.
-A couple of popular addons are going to go away, and everyone’s going to know it’s because Blizzard said you can’t charge money/ask for donations as part of the addon.
+A couple of popular addons are going to go away, and everyone’s going to know it’s because Blizzard said you can’t charge money/ask for donations.
 If you liked QuestHelper or Outfitter, there’s a decent chance you’ll be biased towards those arguments.